-If you want to proceed with downloading the newer version, click the Update button.
-This does not commit to an immediate upgrade: it just downloads the
+If you want to proceed with downloading the newer version, click the button.
+This does not commit to an immediate upgrade: it just downloads the installer.
+If you do not wish to download the installer, click bt to close the "Discovery About" dialogue.

-If you clicked \\\\\\, you may see the following warning if the previous installer is still in your download folder:
+If you clicked , you may see the following warning if the previous installer is still in your download folder: